Danner, Oregon

 Danner is an unincorporated community located in Malheur County, Oregon, (Western United States).
 The community lies along the Danner Road off U.S. Route 95 west of the Jordan Valley.
 Jordan Creek, a tributary of the Owyhee River (leading eventually to the Snake and Columbia Rivers) flows by Danner.

 History

-The old Idaho-Oregon-Nevada highway ran through Danner, following the route of the old Skinner Toll Road which opened the area for settlement in 1863, during the era of the American Civil War (1861–1865), back east.
+The historic Idaho–Oregon–Nevada highway once ran through Danner, following the earlier Skinner Toll Road.
+This route opened the region to settlement beginning in 1863, during the American Civil War.